sybrew/the-seo-framework/readme.txt

 				* `post`, this file handles post pages.
 				* `term-overview`, this file handles term overview pages.
 				* `post-overview`, this file handles post overview pages.
-				* `seo-settings`, this file handles the SEO settings page.
 				* `seo-bar`, this file handles the SEO Bar.
 				* `quick-edit`, this file handles quick edits.
 				* `sanitize`, this file handles sanitization and XSS security.